operator-framework/oria-operator/README.md

 ```

 The reconciliation process will verify the below steps:
-1. It will check if any ScopeInstance CRs reference to ScopeTemplate name or not.
+1. It will check if any `ScopeInstance` CRs reference to `ScopeTemplate` name or not.
-2. If it is referencing then the clusterRole defined in the scopeTemplate will be created if it does not exist.
-The created clusterRole will include an ownerReference to thes copeTemplate CR.
+2. If it is referencing then the `ClusterRole` defined in the `ScopeTemplate` will be created if it does not exist.
+The created `ClusterRole` will include an owner reference to the `ScopeTemplate` CR.
-3. If no scopeInstance references the scopeTemplate, the clusterRole defined in the scopeTemplate will be deleted if it does not exist.
+3. If no `ScopeInstance` references the `ScopeTemplate`, the `ClusterRole` defined in the `ScopeTemplate` will be deleted if it exists.

 ### ScopeInstance CRD

-The ScopeInstance CRD used to define list of `namespaces` that the RBAC in  ScopeTemplate will be created in.
-A cluster admin will create the scopeInstance CR and will specify:
+The `ScopeInstance` CRD is used to define a list of `namespaces` that the RBAC in a `ScopeTemplate` will be created in.
+A cluster admin will create the `ScopeInstance` CR and will specify:

-- The name of a scopeTemplate which defines the RBAC required by the operator
+- The name of a `ScopeTemplate` which defines the RBAC required by the operator
 - A set of namespaces that the operator should be scoped to.
+An empty set of namespaces is equivalent to specifying all namespaces.

 ```
 apiVersion: operators.io.operator-framework/v1